59th Kanagawa Prefectural Art Exhibition

 I would like to continue taking photographs while looking at the beautiful things around me.

--Please give a message to everyone aiming to apply next year.
+-Please give us a message for everyone who is aiming to apply next year.

-The judges will provide you with a variety of comments and valuable opinions, so please apply.
+The judges will provide various comments and valuable opinions, so please apply.

 "profile"